 This study contributes to the growing body of literature on sustainable leadership and its impact on employees' sustainable work behavior within the hospitality sector, specifically in the context of five-star hotels in Egypt.
 By investigating the mediating role of perceived environmental corporate social responsibility (PECSR), the research highlights the importance of leadership in shaping employees' attitudes and behaviors toward sustainability.
 The findings suggest that sustainable leadership not only directly influences employees' sustainable work behaviors but also indirectly fosters these behaviors through employees' perceptions of their organization's environmental responsibility.
 The study provides practical insights for hotel managers and policymakers in Egypt and similar contexts, emphasizing the need to integrate sustainable leadership practices with a clear commitment to environmental CSR.
-This approach can help hotels enhance their sustainability performance, reduce environmental impact, and foster a culture of sustainability among employees' sustainable work behaviors, contributing to the broader goal of sustainability within the hospitality industry.
+This approach can help hotels enhance their sustainability performance, reduce environmental impact, and foster a culture of sustainability among employees.
+This research underscores the critical role of sustainable leadership and PECSR in promoting employees' sustainable work behaviors, contributing to the broader goal of sustainability within the hospitality industry.
 By building on these findings, future research can further enhance our understanding of how leadership can drive sustainability in organizations and the mechanisms through which sustainability practices can be effectively embedded in workplace behavior.